valhallacoin/vhcgominer/README.md

 gominer -B
 ```

-Solo mining on mainnet using dcrd running on the local host:
+Solo mining on mainnet using vhcd running on the local host:

 ```
 gominer -u myusername -P hunter2